eccenca/braine/relay/README.md

 ## Configuration

-The configuration can be setup as follows:
+The configuration can be setup by editing the config.yaml file as follows:

 ### Relay